magmasource/alphaMELTS/examples/app/README.md

 alphaMELTS main menu (enter 'x' when done):
 ```

 Once it has finished executing, choose option 0 to quit (as opposed to shutting the terminal window).
 You should find 7 new text files have been generated, which are described in the alphaMELTS 1.X documentation.
-(Note that in alphaMELTS 2 the 'Phase_mass_tbl.txt' and 'Phase_vol_table.txt' files are generated after the run by the run-alphamelts.command script.)
+(Note that in alphaMELTS 2 the 'Phase_mass_tbl.txt' and 'Phase_vol_table.txt' files are generated after the run by the run-alphamelts.pl script.)

 alphaMELTS 2 has another optional line for the *melts_file* that can take one of four values: